Alex Wright: Boogie Knights (2000–2001)

 After several months off from wrestling, Wright returned under his real name on the September 27, 2000, edition of Thunder during a match between former partner, Disco Inferno, now renamed "Disqo" (a pun on the name of then-popular R&B singer Sisqó), and Konnan.
 Wright helped Disqo in getting the victory and the duo reunited as the Boogie Knights.
 Wright was now completely bald but had returned to his previous dancing mannerisms.
 The Boogie Knights began a feud with The Filthy Animals while they also feuded with two members of The Natural Born Thrillers (Sean O'Haire and Mark Jindrak), who were the World Tag Team Champions at the time.
 At Halloween Havoc, the three teams participated in a triangle match but O'Haire and Jindrak won the match.
 Disqo and Wright would then go on to win the World Tag Team Championship from O'Haire and Jindrak at Millennium Germany on November 16.
 However, four days later on Nitro, due to Disqo being out with an injury, Wright and substitute Elix Skipper lost the titles to Chuck Palumbo and Shawn Stasiak, two other members of the Natural Born Thrillers.

 Wright then started an angle where he kept KroniK (Brian Adams and Bryan Clark) as his bodyguards to squash other cruiserweights.
 At Mayhem, Wright and KroniK faced Billy Kidman and Rey Misterio, Jr. in a 3-on-2 handicap match.
 However, KroniK abandoned Wright after the 15 minutes they were paid for expired, leading to him being pinned.
 Disqo eventually returned from his injury and the Boogie Knights gimmick lasted until WCW was purchased by World Wrestling Federation (WWF) in March 2001.
 Wright remained under contract with AOL Time Warner, as his contract was not bought out by the WWF.

 Retirement

 Wright fell out of the spotlight after the folding of WCW and has not appeared on American television since then.
 Wright stated in an interview that WWE could not sign him as he was one of the few who was under contract with AOL Time Warner at the time.
 He also stated that he took a break from wrestling as he was not happy with the backstage politics in WCW that were happening at the time.
 In the years following, Wright has stayed away from regular active competition, only wrestling on rare occasions for German wrestling promotions NAWA and GWP.

+He wrestled his last match on May 31, 2003 defeating Chris the Bambi Killer for NAWA in Uelzen, Germany.

 After working as a banker and fitness instructor, he opened a pro-wrestling school called "The Wright Stuff" in Nuremberg, Germany.
-Notable students include current WWE wrestler Giovanni Vinci.
+Notable students include former WWE wrestler Giovanni Vinci.
 In 2009, he started his own wrestling promotion called New European Championship Wrestling (NEW).